jthornber/blk-archive/README.md

 It works particularly well with the thin provisioning device-mapper
 target:

-- Thin snapshots can be used to archive live data
+- Thin snapshots can be used to archive live data.
-- it avoids reading unprovisioned areas of thin devices
+- it avoids reading unprovisioned areas of thin devices.
 - it can calculate deltas between thin devices to minimise how much data is read and deduped.
 - restoring to a thin device tries to maximise data sharing within the thin pool (a big win if you're restoring snapshots).